jchartrand/cwrc-git-dialogs/README.md

 where the *writer* is an instance of the [CWRC-WriterBase](https://github.com/cwrc/CWRC-WriterBase).

+### Use

+When setting up a new CWRC-Writer, you 'register' this object (i.e., the object returned when you 'require' the NPM package associated with this repository) with a CWRC-Writer instance by passing the object in on a 'config' object when instantating a CWRC-Writer using the javascript 'new' operator.
+See [https://github.com/cwrc/CWRC-GitWriter/blob/master/src/js/app.js](https://github.com/cwrc/CWRC-GitWriter/blob/master/src/js/app.js) for an example.

+The [CWRC-WriterBase](https://github.com/cwrc/CWRC-WriterBase) will assume that the save and load methods are available, and will make calls to them when the 'save' and 'load' buttons in the editor are clicked.

+The 'authenticate' method is called separately wherever it makes most sense.
+In the [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter) it is called before instantating the [CWRC-WriterBase](https://github.com/cwrc/CWRC-WriterBase).
+Again, look at [https://github.com/cwrc/CWRC-GitWriter/blob/master/src/js/app.js](https://github.com/cwrc/CWRC-GitWriter/blob/master/src/js/app.js) for an example.

 ### Development

 An index.html and test/manual.js are provided along with a browserify/watchify script in the package.json to allow working with the dialogs in a local browser.
 Browserify bundles up the manual.js script (and all code that it references) and puts the result in build/test.js which the index.html file loads.